MajorcaDevs/mdbackup/docs/tasks.md

 ### env

 Defines variables that can be used in actions as parameters.
 They can also refer to secrets using `#secret-name`.
+If a variable matches with a key of a parameter for an action, this will be used as default value if the parameter is not defined in the action.
+These variables can be referenced inside a string by using `${VARIABLE_NAME}`.

 ### tasks